influxdata/docs-v2/content/influxdb/v2.1/reference/cli/influx/export/_index.md

   metadata: [influx CLI 2.0.0+, InfluxDB 2.0.0+]
 ---

-The `influx export` command exports existing resources as an InfluxDB template.
+Use the `influx export` command to export existing resources, including buckets, labels, and dashboards as an InfluxDB template. _For detailed examples of exporting InfluxDB templates, see
-_For detailed examples of exporting InfluxDB templates, see [Create an InfluxDB template](/influxdb/v2.1/influxdb-templates/create/)._
+[Create an InfluxDB template](/influxdb/v2.1/influxdb-templates/create/)._

+{{% note %}}
+InfluxDB Cloud no longer supports exporting dashboards in the InfluxDB Cloud UI.
+To export one or more dashboards using the CLI, see how to [export specific resources](/influxdb/v2.1/influxdb-templates/create/#export-specific-resources)._.
+{{% /note %}}

 ## Usage